LadyAppleButter/html_css_cheatsheet/ReadMe.txt

 ///2024///

+2024 October 12 Saturday

+We noticed a folder named misc and it contained a file named postion.html.
+Do not know why it is seperate from the rest of the files.
+It has comments dated back to 2020.
+Fixed the pathing to the css page

+UPDATE
+	form_adv
+		> added cotent to the rest of the table
+		> added commented out headings to easily id items on the table
+		> added a template for future web pages

+NEXT TIME
+> formatting the table
+	> middle column: either change the text wrap or the size of the column
+	> padding in between the rows

+FUTURE TASKS
+> formate links
+> decide on keeping 'form element'
+> formate h1
+> remove unnecessary code
+> rewrite definitions and examples
+> decide on themes and fonts
+> add a 'back to top' Button
+> add the rest of the web pages
+> connect pages

 2024 October 10 Thursday

 It has been awhile.
 Working on another project and wanted to update ( and maybe continue) this project.